GabeCabrera/fcd-indicator-py/PHONE_ALERT_SETUP.md

 ## Overview

-Your FCD system now sends **TWO types of alerts**:
+Your FCD system works like this:

-1. **Data Webhook** → Sends bar data to Python server for FCD calculation
+1. **TradingView sends bar data** → Railway server calculates FCD signal
-2. **Phone Alert** → Receives BUY/SELL/HOLD signal back from Python and sends to your phone
+2. **TradingView sends you notification** → You get BUY/SELL/HOLD alert on phone

+**Important**: Phone alerts come from TradingView's native notification system, not a callback webhook.

 ---